SvenGarson/bilby/README.md

   + How to enable styled rendering like underline; lin1e-through; background color; foreground color; borders and negatives?

 - Finishing up
+  + Lint the project and make sure spacing and indentation works properly
   + Add handle to Monogram like Ascii Pngfy as source of inspiration
   + Handle all TODOs
   + Remove working and builds directory